Ghali-dev/Rock-Paper-Scissors/README.md

 (YOU HAVE TO OPEN CONSOLE TO SEE IT)

-this ain't shi just you wait guys I'll rule the world.... fire emoji
+this ain't it just you wait guys I'll rule the world.... fire emoji